 Military IT jobs focus on the use, repair and upkeep of computer and telecommunications systems.

 Document security specialists safeguard sensitive material and arrange for delivery by courier.
-They provide adequate protection for material from receipt through delivery or to storage, prepare classified correspondence, and manage administrative functions and security procedures for various security programs (e.g., Special Security Program, Sensitive Compartmented Information Security Program).
+They provide adequate protection for material from receipt through delivery or storage; prepare classified correspondence; and manage administrative functions and security procedures for various security programs (e.g., Special Security Program, Sensitive Compartmented Information Security Program).

 Geospatial imaging specialists perform the collection, analysis, and dissemination of geospatial imagery to support war fighting operations and other activities.
 They operate geographic information systems (GIS) that store and analyze maps and other geographic information.
 Intelligence derived by the geospatial imaging specialist is critical for mission success at the national, theater, and tactical levels.
 As such, they disseminate multi-sensor geospatial intelligence products to appropriate parties.

 Network and database administrators develop, install, operate, and maintain the Military’s computer networks and databases.
 They monitor system performance and make sure the appropriate personnel have access to data.
 They are responsible for supporting operating systems and managing the software and hardware necessary for usage.
 They may also develop computer programs utilizing computer language.
 They perform administrative duties including providing user support to military personnel.

 Signals intelligence specialists oversee the collection and exploitation of electromagnetic signals, including communication and non-communication signals.
 They operate sophisticated equipment to gather, sort, and scan intercepted foreign communications and non-communications.
 They identify and process the intercepted signals and perform analysis to establish target identification and operational patterns.
 Using this information, they produce combat, strategic, and tactical intelligence reports.